Life Lines

 • Drifting in and out of consciousness

-• Blood in whites of the eyes
+• Blood in the whites of the eyes

 • Severe open head wound

-• Cerebral Fluids from ears
+• Cerebral Fluids from the ears

-• Blood in ears
+• Blood in the ears

-When the child is unconscious it becomes more
+When the child is unconscious, it becomes more

 difficult to identify the injuries, this is where your

 TOP-TO-TOE comes in.
-Gently feel across the child's skull looking for:
+Gently feel across the child's skull, looking for:

 • Indents